Casyfill/Epoc_visualisation/README.md

 ==================

 ![screemshot ](/img/Screenshot.png)
-part of pcode for visualising brain waves on music with Epoc
+plotting and simplification of EPOC data for visualising brain waves while listening to Music

 depends on:
 * matplotlib